-In the theatrical world, she has directed, acted, produced, designed, stage managed, and everything else.
-Her favorite previous roles include: Viola in Twelfth Night, Launcelot Gobbo in The Merchant of Venice, Mrs. X in The Stronger, Joan in Saint Joan, Harriet Stanley in The Man Who Came to Dinner, and Ruth in Blithe Spirit.
+Ellen Brody is the author of a Master's thesis concerning fiction, media, and adaptation.
+She joined the Readercon committee shortly after Readercon 7, was the program chair and co-chair of Readercons 9 and 10, was a member of the program committee for Readercons 8 through 21, and has also worked on many other aspects of the convention.
+She was the co-editor, with Richard Duffy, of the Souvenir Book for Readercons 22 through 25; they were the assistant editors for Readercon 26, and they have continued compiling the bibliographies for Readercons 26 through 31 (making this the tenth consecutive year, so far).
+Additionally, she once helped him run the Bookshop.
+In the theatrical world, she has directed, acted, produced, designed, stage-managed, and everything else.
+Her favorite previous roles include Viola in Twelfth Night, Launcelot Gobbo in The Merchant of Venice, Mrs. X in The Stronger, Joan in Saint Joan, Harriet Stanley in The Man Who Came to Dinner, and Ruth in Blithe Spirit.
 At an audition, a director once handed her the first three pages of an Agatha Christie novel and said, "Read."
 She got the part.
-Her love of performance flourishes here at Readercon, where she has read a selection by the Memorial Guest of Honor at twenty-two consecutive conventions so far, and where she has appeared on a few panels as well.
+And her love of performance flourishes here at Readercon, where she has read a selection by the Memorial Guest of Honor at twenty-three consecutive conventions so far, and has appeared on a few panels as well.
 So... onwards to ∞!